Wearing a mask, sitting in the back, ready to roll.

 Lyft drivers and riders have always been the type of people who look out for each other — that’s why, right now, instead of holding the door and shaking hands, we’re keeping our distance and avoiding contact.
 Below, we explain what we all need to do to help keep drivers and riders safe during COVID-19.

 Please help protect your community by following local stay-at-home orders.
 We have some info about local guidance and requirements for you here:

 Help protect yourself and others

 We created simple ride requirements so it’s easy for you to do your part to help protect drivers and other riders.

 Thank your driver

-Lyft drivers are on the front lines doing their part to uplift our communities.
 Drivers keep 100% of every tip.
 If you can’t tip, a kind word can go a long way.
-See what Lyft is doing to help drivers:
+See what Lyft is doing to support drivers:

 What about bikes and scooters?